chao-mu/syntheffect/docs/_docs/shader_modules.md

 ### Decay

-For each channel, mix in previous frame if its value is higher
+For each channel, mix in previous frame if its value is lower than the last output

+Type: shaders/decay

 Inputs:
 * *in1* - input channel 1